silverpond/highlighter-docs/content/docs/tutorials/creating-your-first-capability.md

 template = "docs/page.html"

 [extra]
-lead = "A tutorial on how to create your first assessment capability, add it to an agent and run in an assessment process" toc = true top = false
+lead = "A tutorial on how to create your first capability, add it to an agent and run in an assessment process" toc = true top = false
 +++